 Keeping data in a single location also gives better consistency in data.
 Everyone accesses the same data, and the system records updates.
 You can roll back a version to an earlier revision at the click of a button.

 Collaborative working streamlines the process and improves productivity.

 This level of access also boosts the productivity of staff who travel for their role.
-As an example, sales staff need access to up-to-date records, schedules and stock levels.
+As an example, sales staff need access to up-to-date records, schedules, and stock levels.

-Being able to access this data on their mobile device or laptop in a meeting makes them far more effective.
+Accessing this data on their mobile device or laptop in a meeting makes them far more effective.
 They can close deals more quickly than staff who need to email or call their office for further details.

 With cloud services, you don’t need to buy and install devices or equipment on-site.
 That saves physical space on your premises.
 It also means you don’t need to worry about continual upgrades.

 Using off-site cloud services provides 24/7 maintenance.
 You can rest easy knowing you’re getting regular system updates.